mooltipass/minible/README.md

 ### USB Communications
 Our <a href="https://github.com/mooltipass/minible/tree/master/source_code/aux_mcu/src/USB">USB interface</a> provides <b>three</b> communication channels:
 - A keyboard HID interface for the Mooltipass Mini BLE to simulate keypresses
-- A <a href="https://github.com/mooltipass/minible/wiki/USB-HID-Protocol">custom HID interface</a> for <a href="https://github.com/mooltipass/minible/wiki/Mooltipass-Protocol">mooltipass communications</a>
+- A <a href="https://github.com/mooltipass/minible/wiki/USB-HID-Protocol">custom HID interface</a> for <a href="https://github.com/mooltipass/minible/wiki/Mooltipass-Protocol">Mooltipass communications</a>
 - A FIDO2 HID interface to support password-less authentication

 ### BLE Communications
 The Mooltipass Mini BLE uses the ATBTLC1000 to provide Bluetooth Low Energy connectivity.
 It currently provides <b>two</b> communication channels:
 - A keyboard HID interface for the Mooltipass Mini BLE to simulate keypresses
-- A <a href="https://github.com/mooltipass/minible/wiki/USB-HID-Protocol">custom HID interface</a> for communications with computers
+- A <a href="https://github.com/mooltipass/minible/wiki/USB-HID-Protocol">custom HID interface</a> for <a href="https://github.com/mooltipass/minible/wiki/Mooltipass-Protocol">Mooltipass communications</a>

 ### BLE Communications: Help Needed!
-It is in our plans to provide two addition communication channels for Bluetooth:
+It is in our plans to provide two additional communication channels for Bluetooth:
 - One for FIDO2 features
 - One to provide communcation with a mobile app providing autofill services for <a href="https://developer.android.com/guide/topics/text/autofill-services">Android</a> and <a href="https://developer.apple.com/documentation/security/password_autofill">iOS</a>